 Two-Eyed Seeing was introduced earlier in this chapter as the guiding principle for our co-learning journey; more explanation is provided here.
-By Fall 2004, Elder Albert felt that participants within the abovementioned Integrative Health and Healing project could benefit from additional encouragement towards the "it's us" consciousness of Trees Holding Hands.
+By fall 2004, Elder Albert felt that participants within the above-mentioned Integrative Health and Healing project could benefit from additional encouragement towards the "it's us"

+Figure 10.3 "Trees Holding Hands," photo by Integrative Science consciousness of Trees Holding Hands.
 With this understanding, he offered Two-Eyed Seeing, indicating that it is the gift of multiple perspective treasured by many Aboriginal peoples.
-In addition, Bartlett (2011) outlines "eleven lessons learned for co-learning" that culminated in Two-Eyed Seeing.
+In addition, Bartlett (2011) outlines "eleven lessons learned for co-learning" that culminated in Two-Eyed Seeing; Bartlett et al. (2012) refocus and enrich these as "eight lessons learned."

-Albert explains that for Integrative Science, Two-Eyed Seeing refers to learning to see from one eye with the strengths of Indigenous knowledges and ways of knowing, and from the other eye with the strengths of Western knowledges and ways of knowing, and to using both these eyes together, for the benefit of all.
+Albert explains that for Integrative Science, Two-Eyed Seeing refers to learning to see from one eye with the strengths of Indigenous knowledges and ways of knowing and from the other eye with the strengths of Western knowledges and ways of knowing and to using both these eyes together, for the benefit of all.
 Two-Eyed Seeing adamantly, respectfully, and passionately asks that we bring together our different ways of knowing to motivate people, Aboriginal and non-Aboriginal alike, to use all our understandings so we can leave the world a better place and not compromise the opportunities for our youth (in the sense of Seven Generations) through our own inaction.
-More recently, on the basis of several years experience in explaining the principle, Albert adds: "Two-Eyed Seeing is hard to convey to academics as it does not fit into any particular subject area or discipline.
+More recently, on the basis of several years' experience in explaining the principle, Albert adds: "Two-Eyed Seeing is hard to convey to academics as it does not fit into any particular subject area or discipline.
 Rather, it is about life: what you do, what kind of responsibilities you have, how you should live while on Earth ... i.e., a guiding principle that covers all aspects of our lives: social, economic, environmental, etc. The advantage of Two-Eyed Seeing is that you are always fine tuning your mind into different places at once, you are always looking for another perspective and better way of doing things."

-In putting forward Two-Eyed Seeing, Elder Albert has passionate concerns for the well-being and future of Aboriginal peoples and Indigenous knowledges, as is evident when he states what happens in its absence: "When you force people to abandon their ways of knowing, their ways of seeing the world, you literally destroy their spirit and once that spirit is destroyed it is very, very difficult to embrace anything - academically or through sports or through arts or through anything - because that person is never complete.
-But to create a complete picture of a person, their spirit, their physical being, their emotions, and their intellectual being ... all have to be intact and work in a very harmonious way."
+In putting forward Two-Eyed Seeing, Elder Albert has passionate concerns for the well-being and future of Aboriginal peoples and Indigenous knowledges, as is evident when he states what happens in its absence:

+When you force people to abandon their ways of knowing, their ways of seeing the world, you literally destroy their spirit and once that spirit is destroyed it is very, very difficult to embrace anything - academically or through sports or through arts or through anything - because that person is never complete.
+But to create a complete picture of a person, their spirit, their physical being, their emotions and their intellectual being ... all have to be intact and work in a very harmonious way.